Skip to main content

 CBT worksheets are what cognitive therapists use to assess their patients’ experiences.
 The worksheets ask questions such as “What do I do when I feel anxious?” or “What negative thoughts occur in my head most?”

-For young children who battle bipolar disorder, the cognitive worksheets are used to help bipolar children express an experience they had, their thoughts at the time the event took place, as well as how the child interpreted the event.
-The goal of the worksheet is to help the child see that, when certain things take place, he or she thinks certain thoughts.
+The goal of the worksheet is to help the child see that when certain things take place, he or she thinks certain thoughts.
 If the child can see the connection between events and thoughts in worksheets, then maybe they can realize the problem and turn their thoughts in a different direction the next time the same event happens.
 Cognitive therapists give children a diary that accompanies the cognitive worksheets.

 CBT Techniques for Anxiety